Bride and groom hugging at golden hour

 Does It Need to Be Just the Two of Us?

 Yes.
-This is the one portion of the day where it should just be the two of you together with no distractions – so Auntie Joan and her iPhone 5 will have to stay behind at the bar and have another glass of Prosecco.
+This is the one portion of the day where it should just be the two of you together with no distractions – so Auntie Joan and her iPad will have to stay behind at the bar and have another glass of Prosecco.

-Believe it or not, your couple session will likely be the only time you have to yourselves on the whole of your wedding day so you won’t want to miss out on that.
+Believe it or not, your couple session will likely be the only time you have to yourselves on the whole of your wedding day so you won’t want to miss out on those special moments.
 Having that breather is really important as it will help you reflect on the day so far.

 The only time I will make an exception to this rule is if your dogs want to get in on the action, because how could I say no to them?!